Skip to contents

 )

-This is best-effort: the session may end while the provider is unavailable, and revocation failures do not block session cleanup.
+This is best-effort: the session may end while the provider is unavailable, and revocation failures do not block local session cleanup.